czielinski/hanzifreq/README.md

 Finally run `./calculate_freq.py input/` to analyze all files and `./combine_freq.py input/` to combine everything and generate the output.
 You can find an HTML table of the 10000 most common Chinese characters of the corpus in the file `output/frequencies.html`.

+### Precomputed frequencies

+Go to https://czielinski.github.io/hanzifreq/script/output/frequencies.html to see the calculated character frequencies for the Chinese Wikipedia corpus.